 The critical criteria in this situation is how secure the rental income is from the new property you wish to buy, how much deposit you have to put down, and therefore the level of risk that the lender is accepting.

-How Can I Get a Buy to Let Mortgage with Bad Credit?
+How to Get a Mortgage or Remortgage Buy to Let With Bad Credit

 Credit issues aren't unusual, and if you have a bad credit rating or are comparing options for subprime buy to let mortgages, it is vital to work with an experienced broker to avoid applying to lenders who will not be able to consider your application.